Art Department - Spring 2026 - Digital Art - Ronaldo Kiel

 08_2823_Project3_Maya_Turntable.mov

-We will build the shaders that will determine the look of your character.
-Many of the decisions here are “art direction” decisions.
-You can aim for a more realistic look using subsurface scattering and bump or normal maps or you can develop an "illustration look" using hand painted textures and Toon Shaders.
+We’ll create the shaders that define your character’s appearance.
+Many of these choices are “art direction” decisions.
+You can opt for a more realistic look by incorporating subsurface scattering and bump or normal maps, or you can develop an “illustration look” by using hand-painted textures and Toon Shaders.

 Not only the color maps (textures) will be created in this part of the process, also geometry maps will be baked.